AppliedMachineLearning-Lab/AppliedMachineLearning-Lab.github.io/teaching/index.md

 # Course: Introduction to Learning Systems and Data Science

+See [here](./teaching/ilsds25/) for the current iteration of this course.

 This course, part of the curriculum for aspiring data scientists and AI practitioners, offers a foundational understanding of key concepts and methodologies in learning systems and data science.
 The primary focus is on learning systems, their architectures, and how they can be effectively designed and implemented to solve complex problems.

 Students will begin with **Linear Algebra and Statistics for Data Science**, which are crucial for understanding data structures and algorithms used in learning systems.
 This mathematical foundation will support later explorations into model evaluation and performance assessment.